v-abtan/CCV3/Wiki/Deployment-guide.md

 1. Delete the `manifest.json` file.

-Repeat the steps above but with the file `Manifest\manifest_users.json`.
+Repeat the steps above but with the file `Manifest\manifest_users.json` and use `%userBotId%` for `<<botId>>` placeholder.
 Note: you will not need to change anything for the configurationUrl or webApplicationInfo section because the recipients app does not have the configurable tab.
 Name the resulting package `company-communicator-users.zip`, so you know that this is the app for the recipients.

 ## 6. Install the apps in Microsoft Teams